JhaBhatiaSharma/JhaBhatiaSharma/README.md

 **InternHub Students & Companies (S&C)** is a full-stack platform revolutionizing university-industry connections for internships.
 Our solution combines intelligent matching algorithms with comprehensive workflow management to enhance the internship experience for all stakeholders.

+**The Project is deployed here and can be tested out to check if  features are working or not: https://jhabhatiasharma.github.io/login**
 # 🎥 Prototype Demo
 This repository contains interactive prototype demos for different dashboards.